pleabargain/storyboard/README.md

 I built it to support my own services.
 You may use this code as you see fit but I offer ZERO support.

+It's a work in progress.
+I hope it will be useful to others.

+The app should run on any python3 compliant device.

 # requirements

 - python3